- Search The Registry

 - My Account

 Valaida Snow was born on this date in 1905.
-She was an African American musician and entertainer.
+She was a Black musician and entertainer.

 Born in Cleveland City, TN, she was raised in an intensely musical family.
 Her mother Etta Washington Snow taught Valaida to play cello, bass, violin, banjo, mandolin, harp, accordion, clarinet, saxophone, and trumpet.
 She also sang and danced.
 By the time she was 15 years old, she was entertaining professionally and had decided to concentrate on trumpet and vocals.
 She had two sisters and three brothers.
 Her sisters Lavaida and Hattie, and brother, Aviator, were also professional singers.